When you ask kids what they want to be when they grow up, 9 out of 10 will probably answer “doctor.”

-The moment you enroll in a medical school, everything becomes a level playing field.
+Enrolling in a medical school makes everything a level playing field.

-It doesn’t matter if you took Engineering or Biology in college; everyone is starting from zero.
+It doesn’t matter if you took Engineering or Biology in college; everyone starts from zero.

-In the Philippines, the Doctor of Medicine degree is a five-year graduate program that will build your foundation as a future doctor.
+The Doctor of Medicine degree in the Philippines is a five-year graduate program that will build your foundation as a future doctor.

-The first three years are filled with academic instructions delivered through a combination of laboratory work and lectures.
+The first three years are filled with academic instructions delivered through laboratory work and lectures.

 Freshmen should expect to study basic sciences like Biochemistry, Preventive Medicine, Community Health, Human Anatomy and Physiology, Psychiatry, and Medical Practice I.

-Second-year students will spend a year studying basic concepts of Pharmacology, Microbiology & Parasitology, Pathology, Medicine and Surgery, Medical Economics, and Psychiatry II.
+Second-year students will study fundamental concepts of Pharmacology, Microbiology & Parasitology, Pathology, Medicine and Surgery, Medical Economics, and Psychiatry II.
 Most medical schools in the Philippines already expose their students to hospital work as early as their sophomore year to teach them basic skills like taking or recording a patient’s medical history.

-In the third year, medical students will immerse themselves in disease management, learning more about the pathophysiology, diagnosis, and clinical management of common as well as rare medical conditions.
+In the third year, medical students will immerse themselves in disease management, learning more about the pathophysiology, diagnosis, and clinical management of common and rare medical conditions.
 At this point, you will be interacting with the patients in the actual hospital setting.

-At the end of the second or third year and before you transition to the internship, medical students usually must overcome one final hurdle in the form of a thesis, practical exam, or an independent research project.
+At the end of the second or third year and before you transition to the internship, medical students usually must overcome one final hurdle: a thesis, a clinical oral or practical exam, or an independent research project.

 The fourth year is your year as a junior intern.
 This phase is also known as clinical clerkship, during which you will be rotated in different hospital departments.

-Expect to spend anywhere between several weeks to two months in various fields like Surgery, Obstetrics, Gynecology, Pediatrics, Internal Medicine, and various subspecialties.
-You will be under the supervision of a faculty who will then evaluate your performance after each hospital rotation.
+Expect to spend several weeks to two months in various fields like Surgery, Obstetrics, Gynecology, Pediatrics, Internal Medicine, and various subspecialties.
+You will be under the supervision of a faculty who will evaluate your performance after each hospital rotation.
 You will mainly be working with hospital residents in your rotations.

-After 4 years in medical school, you will finally graduate and earn the “Doctor of Medicine” diploma.
+After four years in medical school, you will finally graduate and earn the “Doctor of Medicine” diploma.

 Once you graduate, you will then transition to a post-graduate internship.
-This is the last phase of your training, where you will work alongside residents and other members of the healthcare team.
-Just like before, you will remain under the supervision of a faculty member known as the “attending physician.”
+This is the last phase of your training.
+Like before, you will remain under the supervision of a faculty member known as the “attending physician.”
 You are given more responsibility; specifically, you’ll supervise the junior interns in the same rotation.

 - Studying to become a doctor comes with a price.
-And no, we’re not just talking about the expensive tuition fees and other expenses, which should be clear to you by now.
+And no, we’re not just talking about the expensive tuition fees and other expenses, which should be clear to you now.
 Med school will take a toll not just on your finances but also on your social life.
 While the first three years are focused mainly on studying and passing your examinations, your clerkship (4th year) will require you to spend countless hours on hospital duty, which means not seeing your friends and joining your family on special occasions and holidays.

 - It’s not just what you know but who you know.
 Even the brightest medical students won’t survive medical school as loners.
-Make friends with students in higher years; they can give you study materials and insider tips you would otherwise have no access to.
-Build meaningful connections with professors and other doctors; they will serve as your mentors and possibly refer you to wonderful opportunities in the future.
+Make friends with higher-year students; they can give you study materials and insider tips you would otherwise have no access to.
+Build meaningful connections with professors and other doctors; they will serve as your mentors and possibly refer you to excellent opportunities in the future.
 Learn to use work politics to your advantage; getting along with all types of people will help you advance your career just as much as your smarts and skills.

 - Never cram your way out of med school.
 If you’re only there because your parents want you to, you’re not fooling anyone except yourself.
 Remember, a half-hearted medical student is a future liability.
 One day, you and your stocked knowledge will be the only ones standing between a patient’s life and death.
 Study every day not because your grades depend on it but for all the lives you’ll be able to save once you become a full-fledged doctor.

 - De-stress.
-Unless you want to burn out, you have to find a way to relax at every chance you get.
+Unless you want to burn out, you must find a way to relax at every chance.
 If your school has sports or dance organizations, don’t waste the opportunity to join.
-Do things that will keep your body moving and your mind away from the stresses of med school.
+Do activities that keep your body moving and your mind away from the stresses of med school.
 Busy student life should never be an excuse to take care of yourself.